pranavjeet123/talkinglands/README.md

 These targets are either [inferred automatically](https://nx.dev/concepts/inferred-tasks?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) or defined in the `project.json` or `package.json` files.

 [More about running tasks in the docs &raquo;](https://nx.dev/features/run-tasks?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects)

+## Features

+### Styling
+- **Tailwind CSS** is implemented across all applications for consistent styling and responsive design
+- Utility-first CSS framework for rapid development

+### Maps Application
+- Interactive maps powered by **Leaflet.js**
+- Heatmap density layers for data visualization
+- Candidate markers for location-based information
+- Responsive map interface with zoom and pan capabilities

+### Architecture
+- **Module Federation** for micro-frontend architecture
+- Shell application that serves static remotes at build time
+- Independent deployment and development of micro-frontends

+> **Note**: This README will be updated gradually as the application develops and new features are implemented.

 ## Add new projects